Complexity of Linear Subsequences of $k$-Automatic Sequences: Linear Subsequences of Automatic Sequences

 We use the formula by Brlek \cite{brlek_enumeration_1989} previously mentioned in the proof of Corollary \ref{corollary:t(ni)-sc}.
 Let $c=2^p+r'$.
 If $0 < r' \leq 2^{p-1}$, then $r'\leq\frac{1}{3}c$ and we have $\rho_{\bf t}(c+1) = 6\cdot 2^{p-1} + 4r' = 3c + r' \leq \frac{10}{3}c$.
 If $2^{p-1} < r' \leq 2^p$, then $r'>\frac{1}{3}c$ and we have $\rho_{\bf t}(c+1)= 8\cdot 2^{p-1}+2r'=4c -2r' < \frac{10}{3}c$. \end{proof}

-Unlike the case of Theorem~\ref{theorem:t-construction-optimal}, where the construction in Theorem \ref{theorem:h(ni+c)-msd-sc} gives the minimal automaton, in the case of Theorem~\ref{theorem:t-shift}, the construction in Theorem \ref{theorem:h(ni+c)-msd-sc} does not necessarily give the minimal automaton, so the upper bound in Theorem~\ref{theorem:t-shift} is not necessarily tight.
-The exact number of states in the minimal automaton generating $(t(i+c))_{i \geq 0}$ for small values of $c$ is given as sequence \seqnum{A382296} of the OEIS \cite{oeis_2025}.
-We state the following as an open problem.
+Unlike the case of Theorem~\ref{theorem:t-construction-optimal}, where the construction in Theorem \ref{theorem:h(ni+c)-msd-sc} gives the minimal automaton, in the case of Theorem~\ref{theorem:t-shift}, the construction in Theorem \ref{theorem:h(ni+c)-msd-sc} does not necessarily give the minimal automaton, so the upper bound in Theorem~\ref{theorem:t-shift} is not tight.
+The next theorem gives a weak lower bound on the state complexity of $(t(i+c))_{i\geq 0}$.

+\begin{theorem} The minimal DFAO computing $(t(i+c))_{i\geq 0}$ with msd-first input has more than $c^{0.694}$ states for infinitely many $c$. \end{theorem}

+\begin{proof} The idea is to consider the case $c = 2^n$ for $n \geq 1$.
+In this case we show, using the adaptation of the Myhill-Nerode theorem for DFAOs, that the minimal DFAO for $(t(i+c))_{i\geq 0}$ has at least $F_{n+1}$ states.
+We let $S_n$ be the set of all binary words of length $n$ that start with $0$ and have no two consecutive $1$'s.
+As is well-known, this set has cardinality $F_{n+1}$.
+We now show the members of this set are pairwise inequivalent under the adaptation of the Myhill-Nerode theorem.